numpy/numpy/doc/source/reference/arrays.ndarray.rst

 The N-dimensional array (:class:`ndarray`)
 ******************************************

-An :class:`ndarray` is a (usually fixed-size) multidimensional container of items of the same type and size.
+An :class:`ndarray` is a (usually fixed-size) multidimensional array that stores elements of the same data type in a contiguous block of memory.
 The number of dimensions and items in an array is defined by its :attr:`shape <ndarray.shape>`, which is a :class:`tuple` of *N* non-negative integers that specify the sizes of each dimension.
 The type of items in the array is specified by a separate :ref:`data-type object (dtype) <arrays.dtypes>`, one of which